anoppe/otgw2influxdb/README.md

 ##Usage
-There are two options to use this: Running in a[Docker](http://docker.io)container or as stand alone service.
+There are two options to use this: Running in a [Docker](http://docker.io)container or as stand alone service.

 ##Running native
 - Execute this command